AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 Content Fragment Models define the structure of the data and content that you will create and manage in AEM.
 They serve as a kind of scaffolding for your content.
 When choosing to create content, your authors will select from the Content Fragment Models you define, which guides them in creating content.

-See the document [Content Fragment Models](/help/assets/content-fragments/content-fragments-models.md) for full details on Content Fragment Models.

 ### Content Fragments {#content-fragments}

 Content Fragments allow you to design, create, curate, and publish page-independent content.
 They allow you to prepare content ready for use in multiple locations and over multiple channels.

 Content fragments contain structured content and can be delivered in JSON format.

-See the document [Content Fragments](/help/assets/content-fragments/content-fragments.md) for full details on Content Fragments.

 ### GraphQL and REST APIs {#apis}

 To modify your content headlessly, AEM offers two robust APIs.

-* [The GraphQL API](/help/assets/content-fragments/graphql-api-content-fragments.md) allows you to create requests to access and deliver Content Fragments.
+* The GraphQL API allows you to create requests to access and deliver Content Fragments.
-* [The Assets REST API](/help/assets/content-fragments/assets-api-content-fragments.md) allows you to create and modify Content Fragments (and other assets).
+* The Assets REST API allows you to create and modify Content Fragments (and other assets).

+You will learn about these APIs and how to use them in a later part of the AEM headless journey.
+Or refer to the [additional resources](#additional-resources) section below for additional documentation.

 ## Headless Integration Levels {#integration-levels}

 AEM supports many levels of headless integration.
 Understanding which level is appropriate for your use case is an important part of defining your project.

->[!TIP]
->
->Refer to the document [Headful and Headless in AEM](/help/implementing/developing/headful-headless.md) for a complete discussion of the integration levels available in AEM.

 ### You already have an external consume of headless content such as a singe page application (SPA). {#already-have-a-spa}